aspose-total/Aspose.Total-Products/total/en/java/conversion/rtf-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to XLSM via Java or Online App" h2="On Premise Java API to convert RTF to XLSM without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- Converting RTF to XLSM via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
-By using feature-rich, document manipulation and conversion API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSM.
+Converting RTF to XLSM via Aspose.Total for Java is a straightforward two-step process.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that enables users to easily convert RTF to HTML.
+The first step is to use Aspose.Words for Java to export RTF to HTML.
+Aspose.Words for Java is a powerful document manipulation API that allows users to convert RTF to HTML with ease.
+It provides a wide range of features such as document manipulation, document conversion, document comparison, and more.

+Once the RTF document has been converted to HTML, the second step is to use Aspose.Cells for Java to convert HTML to XLSM.
+Aspose.Cells for Java is a powerful spreadsheet manipulation API that enables users to easily convert HTML to XLSM.
+It provides a wide range of features such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, and more.

+By using Aspose.Total for Java, users can quickly and easily convert RTF to XLSM in just two steps.
+Aspose.Words for Java is used to export RTF to HTML, and Aspose.Cells for Java is used to convert HTML to XLSM.
+Aspose.Total for Java is a feature-rich document manipulation and conversion API that enables users to easily convert RTF to XLSM with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}